talfig/Assembler/README.md

 <!-- Variables (Labels) -->
 <h3 id="variables-labels">❓ Variables (Labels)</h3>

-Define and use variables (labels) in your code.
+Define and use variables in your code.

 Example: